 - all of the training program elements outlined in the application are being delivered;

 - all trainees are developing professional skills and receiving a value-added experience;

 - highly qualified personnel targets outlined in the application are being met; and

 Failure to demonstrate these criteria in reports may lead to reduction, early phase-out, or termination of the grant.
 Failure to submit the reports will result in termination of the grant or cancellation or suspension of subsequent installments.

 The allowable expenses are limited to:

-- Researchers are not restricted from using some of their grant money to provide supplements to scholarship holders.
-Universities are encouraged to ensure that students and postdoctoral fellows are appropriately compensated, commensurate with the important contributions that they make to the research environment of the university.
-Students holding NSERC Postgraduate Scholarships, Alexander Graham Bell Canada Graduate Scholarships or other federal granting agency graduate scholarships should be encouraged to participate in the training program, even though they might not receive a stipend from CREATE during tenure of their other scholarships.
+- Researchers are not restricted from using some of their grant money to provide supplements to scholarship holders Students holding NSERC Postgraduate Scholarships, Alexander Graham Bell Canada Graduate Scholarships or other federal granting agency graduate scholarships should be encouraged to participate in the training program whether or not they receive a stipend from CREATE.

 - CREATE stipends to postdoctoral fellows are normally limited to two years of support.
 Three years of support is acceptable, when justified, to attract exceptional foreign candidates.
 The three-year appointment must be offered up front and reported to NSERC with a written justification within one month of an offer being accepted.